oicr-gsi/djerba/doc/user_guide.md

 `DJERBA_ARCHIVE_CONFIG` is required unless the `--no-archive` command-line option is in effect.

 If `DJERBA_CORE_HTML_DIR` is not set, it defaults to an appropriate directory in the Djerba installation.

+If `DJERBA_PACKAGES` is not set, it defaults to the Djerba installation directory.

 `DJERBA_TEST_DIR` and `DJERBA_TEST_DATA` are needed for testing only, not production.